Privacy

 How long we keep your personal information

 We consider our relationship with the MIT community to be lifelong.
-This means that we will maintain a record for you until such time as you tell us that you no longer wish us to keep in touch.
-After such time, we will retain a core set of information for MIT’s legitimate purposes, such as archival, scientific, and historical research and for the defense of potential legal claims.
+This means we will maintain a record for you until you tell us you no longer wish to keep in touch.
+After such time, we will retain a core set of information for MIT’s legitimate purposes, such as archival, scientific, and historical research, and to defend potential legal claims.
+Data collected through Google Campaign Manager 360 for advertising measurement purposes is retained for up to 24 months.

 Rights for Individuals in the European Economic Area